Disclaimer: Franklin-Christoph sent these pencils to me at no charge for review.

 If you've ever used a pencil that was Made in the USA and branded from a stationery company or some other design-focused shop, chances are it was a Musgrave pencil.
 Field Notes*, Draplin Design Co, Story Supply Co, Write Notepads, Hester & Cook.
 All Musgrave pencils.
 They make the Golden Bear and Prospector pencils for Palomino.
 They're the stationery equivalent of a contract beer brewer, taking people's recipes and making them in a big factory so small companies can sell pencils too.

 (EDIT: there is some question about whether Field Notes flagship round cedar pencil is made in the USA.
+It is the EnviroStik from Dixon Promo, so likely not.
 However, their one-off pencils state that they are, and are likely Musgrave.
 Also, I am aware of Moon Products and that they make pencils in the USA, however I did not mention them initially because they are not independently owned, being part of Mattel.
 They also do make custom pencils.)

 Musgrave quality is famously lackadaisical & haphazard; sometimes they make amazing pencils, sometimes you wonder how they're still in business, and sometimes they send mistakes out into the world, only to find a demand.
 Sometimes they will make a pencil with cedar, other times, they'll say they can't when it's requested and use basswood, then use cedar the next time when you didn't ask for it.
 The modern version of knowing how much someone cares about their business by "checking out the bathrooms" is by looking at the website.
 Don't get me started on the atrocities there.
 Every time I look at it, I almost drive down to Shelbyville and offer my design services for free.
 That's how much it offends me.
 Maybe in 5 years it will be so old it's new again.